 What do you think of the results?
 Do you agree, disagree?
 Give your two cents in the comments below!

-Thanks for checking out this guide on character tropes.
+Thanks for checking out this guide on how to avoid cliches in fantasy writing.
 Below, you can find some further resources you may find useful:

 - Or check here for a guide on writing compelling characters

 - This will teach you all about fantasy worldbuilding